-- 7.1.2 Two plate sample boxes representing the 4.75 mm mixture shall be combined in the laboratory and reduced to testing size in accordance with ITM 587.
-The sample shall be reduced in accordance with ITM 587 section 7.0 for the gyratory specimens.
-The remaining sample shall be reduced in accordance with ITM 587 section 5.0 for the moisture, MSG, and binder content samples. - 7.2 Truck Samples.
+- 7.2 Truck Samples.
 The size of sample for the truck sample shall meet the minimum sample size requirement for the appropriate test method. - 7.3 Cores.
 The number of cores taken from the pavement shall result in sufficient weight (mass) to meet the minimum weight requirement for the appropriate test method.
 A 6 in. diameter core has a weight of approximately 1100 g/in.